epeters3/skplumber/README.md

 A package for automatically sampling, training, and scoring machine learning pipelines on classification or regression problems.
 The base constructs (pipelines, primitives, etc.) take heavily from the [Data Driven Discovery of Models (D3M)](https://docs.datadrivendiscovery.org/) core package.

+API documentation for the project is located [here](https://epeters3.github.io/skplumber/).

 ## Installation

 ```shell